 Our funding has helped ease the burdens of a diagnosis on families who are faced with unaffordable travel and accommodation costs from trips to specialist hospitals that are far from home.

-We’ve been funding CLIC Sargent’s Financial Hardship Grant programme for over a decade, which provides financial assistance to families struggling with the mounting costs associated with their child’s treatment.
+We’ve been funding Young Lives Vs Cancer’s Financial Hardship Grant programme for over a decade, which provides financial assistance to families struggling with the mounting costs associated with their child’s treatment.

 We’ve also invested £8.3m into 10 family accommodation buildings near to children’s hospitals across the country so that families can stay close to their child during treatment.
 These are free to stay in and complete with all amenities and home comforts.